 Similarly, I look for consumer products and services that streamline existing cumbersome workflows.

 I believe technology exists to make our lives better.
 Combine this with a hot market, and billion-dollar companies can be created.
-General Catalyst companies I’m involved with include All Turtles, Atrium LTS, Brighter (acquired by Cigna in December 2017), Castle Global, ClassDojo, Cover, Livongo Health, NatureBox, PumpUp, RealtyShares, and Snap (NYSE: SNAP).
+General Catalyst companies I’m involved with include All Turtles, Atrium LTS, Brighter (acquired by Cigna in December 2017), Castle Global, ClassDojo, Cover, Livongo Health, NatureBox, PumpUp, RealtyShares, Snap (NYSE: SNAP), and Wag!.

 My intellectual curiosity and ambition to maximize serendipity (my life’s function) led me to be a perpetual student in multiple countries.
 I ended up graduating from Stanford (MS in Management Science and Engineering as a Fulbright Scholar), the University of Cambridge (M.Phil. in Manufacturing Engineering and Management) and the National Technical University of Athens (Dipl.-Ing in Electrical Engineering and Computer Science).
 I also worked in Tokyo at the R&D headquarters for Yokogawa Electric Corporation.
 This random walk through the world has proven to be extremely helpful in my role as an early-stage investor.